How I Stopped Being a Victim

 « But we don’t care if he’s a narcissistic pervert. »

 « But no, we don’t not care!
 I’m clinging to that.
-It’s the reason for my struggle. »
+That’s the reason for my struggle. »

 Then follows an exchange: